Table of Contents

 Continued Blooom Support

-Once the portfolio is established, Blooom provides ongoing support at no additional cost.
+Once the recommended investment portfolio is established, Blooom provides ongoing support at no additional cost.

 Blooom provides automatic glide path adjustments as well.
 As you age, Blooom will systematically decrease your stock exposure and increase your allocation to bonds to reduce the overall risk of

 In addition to maintaining your portfolio, Blooom offers a wide range of personalized support.
 Blooom has licensed and certified financial advisors on staff to answer any money-related questions that you may have via email or chat.

-Our contact at Blooom has emphasized that this support is not limited to investment questions.
+Our contact at Blooom has emphasized that this support is not limited to 401(k) plan questions.
 You can ask about anything related to your finances and their team will make every attempt to provide an accurate, easy-to-understand response.
-Because Blooom acts as a fiduciary (must legally put your interest first), this advice should be sound.
+Because Blooom is registered with the SEC as a fiduciary (must legally put your interest first), this advice should be accurate.

-The ongoing investment management and personalized financial advice are included in the $10/month fee.
+The ongoing investment management and personalized financial advice are included in the minimum of $10/month fee.